Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Introduction

-To bridge this gap, we introduce a novel diagnostic framework grounded in spectral coherence that is computationally efficient, directly aligned with the MSE objective, and provides rich, multi-scale insights.
-Our framework consists of two core components: 1) \textbf{Spectral Coherence Predictability (SCP)}, a per-instance predictability score $\mathcal{P}$ derived from a linear MSE lower bound, MSE$_{\mathrm{lb}}$.
-It is computed in $O(N\log N)$ time and is intrinsically consistent with the MSE objective.
-2) \textbf{Linear Utilization Ratio (LUR)}, a frequency-resolved diagnostic that quantifies how effectively a model exploits linearly predictable information across different spectral bands, enabling fine-grained assessments of under-use, saturation, and beyond-linear gains.
-With this framework, we aim to shift the time-series evaluation paradigm from simple ``model ranking'' toward a more profound analysis of ``model-data diagnostics,'' thereby providing clear, actionable guidance for developing more powerful and reliable forecasting models.
-Through extensive experiments on synthetic and real-world benchmarks, we validate our proposed framework.
-We demonstrate that our predictability score is well-calibrated and strongly correlates with the empirical performance of state-of-the-art models.
-Furthermore, our diagnostics uncover the highly time-varying nature of predictability, enabling a fairer, stratified evaluation that uncovers the differential strengths of different architectures, moving beyond the limitations of aggregate scores.
+To bridge this gap, we introduce a diagnostic framework grounded in spectral coherence that is computationally efficient, aligned with the squared-error forecasting objective, and designed to provide multi-scale insight.
+Our framework consists of two core components: 1) \textbf{Spectral Coherence Predictability (SCP)}, a per-instance difficulty reference that quantifies the amount of linearly exploitable information available for forecasting.
+SCP can be computed in $O(N\log N)$ time and supports scalable, instance-level stratification.
+2) \textbf{Linear Utilization Ratio (LUR)}, a frequency-resolved diagnostic that quantifies how effectively a model exploits linearly predictable component across different spectral bands, enabling fine-grained assessments of under-utilization, saturation,and potential gains from non-linear modeling.
+Together, these tools shift evaluation from simple model ranking toward model–data diagnostics, enabling difficulty-aware comparisons and actionable insights into when and where models fail to exploit available structure.
+Across synthetic and real-world benchmarks, we show that SCP is well-calibrated as an instance-difficulty proxy and strongly correlates with the empirical errors of state-of-the-art forecasters.
+Moreover, the proposed diagnostics reveal substantial time variation in instance difficulty (predictability drift), enabling fairer stratified evaluation that uncovers architecture-dependent strengths beyond what aggregate scores can capture, and providing practical guidance for developing more robust forecasting models.

 In summary, our contributions are as follows: